DameNavarro/HGEngineGUI/README.md

 ### Install (packaged MSIX)

 1. Download the release `.msix`/`.msixbundle` and the accompanying `.cer` (test certificate) if provided.
+2. If your release includes `install.ps1`/`install.bat`, you can run `install.bat` to import the cert and install in one step.
+3. Load HGEngine GUI program that was installed

-2. Install the certificate:
+Optional:Install the certificate:
    - Double‑click the `.cer` → Install Certificate → Local Machine → Place in store → Trusted People.
    - Repeat for the Trusted Root Certification Authorities store if required by your system.
    - Alternatively, use your organization’s signing certificate and skip this step.
-3. Install the app: double‑click the `.msix`/`.msixbundle` and follow the prompt.
+   - Install the app: double‑click the `.msix`/`.msixbundle` and follow the prompt.
-4. Optional: If your release includes `install.ps1`/`install.bat`, you can run `install.bat` to import the cert and install in one step.

 ### Build from source